 Charging and discharging currents are measured in amperes (A) or most often in ‘hour capacities’ – current is given as a number of capacities – current is given as hour-amperes multiplied by ability to supply needed current.
 For example (easier to understand):

-- if battery is discharge at 1C, that means that 20Ah battery is discharge at rate of 20A.
+If the battery is discharged at 1C, that means that the 20Ah battery is discharged at a rate of 20A.
 Manufacturers often give tables showing how long can battery produce for example 1C, 2C, 5C currents.
-Good NiMH batteries can be discharge at 1C rate for more than 50 minutes.
+Good NiMH batteries can be discharged at a 1C rate for more than 50 minutes.

-If battery is kept fully charged for months, it can 'forget' it's capacity.
+If the battery is kept fully charged for months, it can ‘forget’ it’s capacity.
 Really.
-Memory effect is problem for NiCd batteries in appliances that are constantly kept in docking stations and charged constantly.
-This can kill your batteries within a year, if you don't use your cordless vacuum cleaner often.
+Memory effect is a problem for NiCd batteries in appliances that are constantly kept in docking stations and charged constantly.
+This can kill your batteries within a year if you don’t use your cordless vacuum cleaner often.

-That is why you should regularly (once a month for NiCd batteries) fully discharge your vacuum cleaner and than charge it, again, fully.
+That is why you should regularly (once a month for NiCd batteries) fully discharge your vacuum cleaner and then charge it, again, fully.

-Other types of batteries don't have this problem, at least not as NiCd batteries - older NiMh batteries had this issues, but newer NiMh batteries with low self-discharge rate memory effect is almost gone.
-Again, it is good practice to fully discharge your cordless vacuum cleaner from time to time - at least, once a month, no matter what manufacturers say about their batteries.
+Other types of batteries don’t have this problem, at least not as NiCd batteries – older NiMh batteries had these issues, but newer NiMH batteries with low self-discharge rate memory effects are almost gone.
+Again, it is good practice to fully discharge your cordless vacuum cleaner from time to time – at least, once a month, no matter what manufacturers say about their batteries.

-Since batteries use different chemistry, you MUST use battery charger that came with your vacuum cleaner or battery charger that is exclusively made for that battery chemistry - if you don't do that expect fires or even battery explosions, so what ever you do, you do it on your own responsibility.
+Since batteries use different chemistry, you MUST use a battery charger that came with your vacuum cleaner or battery charger that is exclusively made for that battery chemistry – if you don’t do that expect fires or even battery explosions, so whatever you do, you do it on your own responsibility.

 Is 18V Cordless Vacuum Cleaner Stronger Than 12V Cordless?

-Nominal voltage of lead acid battery cell (today rarely used in cordless vacuums, but these are still present in cars, UPS devices, boats etc) is 2V, NiCd and NiMh cell voltage is 1.2V and lithium battery cells have around 3.6V - keep this 'around' in mind for lithium batteries, since they come in various versions and chemistry that vary slightly and their cell voltage can vary a little bit.
+The nominal voltage of lead-acid battery cell (today rarely used in cordless vacuums, but these are still present in cars, UPS devices, boats, etc) is 2V, NiCd and NiMh cell voltage is 1.2V and lithium battery cells have around 3.6V.
+Keep this ‘around’ in mind for lithium batteries, since they come in various versions and chemistry that vary slightly and their cell voltage can vary a little bit.

 - 6V SLA (Sealed Lead Acid) battery has 3 cells,